H4-MM-3R/kotlin-lsp/docs/roadmap.md

     - ✅ Project Handling (Gradle (Android): Single and Multi Module)
 - ✅ Diagnostics
 - ✅ Go to Definition
+  - ✅ Definition to sources ( -sources.jar )
 - ✅ Go to Implementations
 - ✅ Go to References
 - ✅ Rename Refactoring